TL;DR

 Eclipse has secured over $65 million in funding from major industry players, including a $50 million Series A funding round led by Placeholder and Hack VC.
 The project also received angel and strategic funding from several investors, such as Solana co-founder Anatoly Yakovenko and Helius CEO Mert Mumtaz.

-Despite its promising potential, Eclipse has faced controversy, including the resignation of its former CEO, Neel Somani, following allegations of sexual assault.
+Despite its promising potential, Eclipse has faced controversy, including the resignation of its former CEO, Neel Somani, following allegations of sexual misconduct.
 Somani was replaced by Vijay Chetty, the former chief growth officer of Eclipse.